 755 observations had complete data on maternal age and whether the babies were SGA.
 The estimated probability of SGA for a mother of 14 years old (the youngest age in our dataset) was 19.83%.
 From the Poisson regression model with robust standard error, 1 year increase in age was corresponding to a ratio of 0.9662, which is equivalent to a relative decrease of 3.38% in the probability of SGA.
 With 95% confidence interval, this observed risk ratio is consistent with a true risk ratio anywhere from 0.934 to 0.999 per 1 year increase in age, or a relative decrease of anywhere from 0.06% to 6.60% per 1 year increase in age.
 This result is statistically significant at the 5% critical threshold with a two-sided p-value of 0.046.
 As a result, we reject the null hypothesis, in favor of an alternative hypothesis that the probability of delivering SGA babies were associated with maternal age.

 c.
 Evaluate associations using odds ratio (OR: ratios of odds)

+Grading: 9/10 (-1 for not using maximum likelilhood)

 Method: